LauYeeYu/homepage/content/blog/git-basic-usage-en.md

 The status command shows a lot of information and hints for you.
 If you are confused about what to do next, you can always try `git status` to get some hints and also know about your Git repo's status.
+Thus, the `git status` is probably the most frequently used command in Git.

 ### Make a Commit